platelminto/icloud-to-nextcloud/README.md

    - Usage: Run the script after setting the appropriate variables for your file structure.

 5. Migrating albums:
+   First, locate your album information.
+In your iCloud download, look for an "Albums" directory within one of the many "iCloud Photos" part directories.
+This directory contains CSV files with information about your albums.

    There are two methods to migrate your albums:

    a.
 Using Memories albums directly (Recommended):
    - Script: [migrate_albums.py](./photos/migrate_albums.py)
    - Purpose: This script migrates your albums to Memories albums directly.
+   - Usage:
+     1. First, ensure all your photos are uploaded to Nextcloud and properly indexed (see steps 6 and 7 below).
-   - Usage: Run the script after setting the appropriate variables.
+     2. Run the script after setting the appropriate variables, pointing to the CSV files in the "Albums" directory you found earlier.
-   - Note: This method is recommended as it avoids duplicating images that appear in multiple albums.
+   - Note: This method is recommended as it avoids duplicating images that appear in multiple albums and works directly with the Memories app.

    b.
 Creating directories for each album:
    - Script: [migrate_albums_to_dirs.py](./photos/migrate_albums_to_dirs.py)
    - Purpose: This script creates directories for each album and copies the photos into them.
-   - Usage: Run the script after setting the appropriate variables.
+   - Usage: Run the script after setting the appropriate variables, pointing to the CSV files in the "Albums" directory.
    - Note: This method will duplicate images if they are in multiple albums.

    If you choose method b and want to delete the original photos after copying: